Neeley Entrepreneurship Center | Values and Ventures® Business Plan Competition

 - Elevator Pitch Competition for non-finalist teams

-- Awards Ceremony and Banquet
+- Awards Ceremony and Reception

 The Neeley School of Business at TCU cannot guarantee the confidentiality of any concept presented.
 While every effort is made to safeguard submissions, neither judges, mentors, reviewers, faculty, staff nor observers are required to sign a non-disclosure agreement.
 Presentations are open to the public.
 By entering the competition, team members and participating universities agree that the Neeley School of Business at TCU may broadcast, videotape, photograph or otherwise duplicate the presentations made during the competition.

 - U.S. Students: Only currently enrolled undergraduate college students or students who graduated in summer/fall 2014 are eligible.
 The competition is invitation-only.